saifshahriar/dwm-saif/README.md

 ### Features:
 - Simple edited `config.h` file.
-- Ability reload dwm without logging out.
+- Ability to reload dwm without logging out.
 Default key for this is `Mod4 + Shift + r`.
 - Gaps and the ability to change the gaps on the fly.
 See `keybindings` section.
 - *Smartgaps*: Show no gaps when there is only one window.